basraven/la1r/documentation/src/content/docs/planning/_index.md

 Feel free to add comments on this through Github!

 ## In progress
-* DNS black-hole with pihole
+* Monitoring with kube-state-metrics in grafana

 ## Planned
 * Backup reimplementation
-* Monitoring reimplementation
-* Monitoring with kube-state-metrics in grafana
 * Monitoring extension, e.g. with alert manager and https://github.com/benjojo/alertmanager-discord
 * Prometheus alert manager implementation
 * Apache airflow to integrate with streaming pipelines for event-driven home: https://airflow.apache.org/docs/stable/kubernetes.html